Skip to content

 Rule Coverage

 Ruff is under active development with frequent updates and expanding capabilities.
-Additionally, Astral (Ruff’s creator) is developing a static type checker that will likely encompass more of Pylint’s functionality.
+Astral also maintains ty, a static type checker for Python, which covers some of the deeper analysis that Pylint provides (such as argument validation and type inference).

 Automatic Fixes

-A key differentiator is Ruff’s ability to fix many of the issues it identifies automatically.
-Pylint primarily focuses on detection and reporting rather than automated correction.
+Ruff fixes many of the issues it identifies automatically.
+Pylint focuses on detection and reporting rather than automated correction.

 Extensibility Model